tthau102/MERN-DevOPs/README.md

 - **CI/CD Pipeline**: Automating the build, test, and deployment processes using Jenkins.
 - **Helm Deployment**: Managing Kubernetes deployments using Helm charts for MongoDB, backend, and frontend services.
 - **ArgoCD GitOps**: Continuously deploying and synchronizing the application with the GitHub repository to ensure that the live environment reflects the latest code changes.
+- **Observability**: Implementing monitoring mechanisms using tools like Prometheus and Grafana to monitor the health and performance of the application.
 ---

 ## **Project Deployment Flow**